programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 # Lesson Overview
 This lesson is meant as an introductory exercise in applying computer vision machine learning to historical photos.

-This lesson's dataset will contain one yearbook per decade from the mid-twentieth century — a small dataset that can easily be scaled for larger projects.
+This lesson's dataset will contain several digitized yearbooks from the 20th century, now contained in [Bethel University's Digital Library](https://www.bethel.edu/library/digital-library/).
+We have selected one yearbook per decade from 1911 to 1961.
+Certainly, many more yearbooks would yield more complete findings, but a limited dataset is sufficient for this exercise and will be processed much more quickly than a larger dataset.
+A small dataset that can always be scaled for larger projects.
 After extracting an individual image of each face, we will use a pre-trained library in Python called DeepFace to detect the presence of a smile in each photograph.

 This test case will allow us to verify something easily spotted by traditional historical analyses: that early photographic portraits in the 20th century typically feature stoical, "serious" faces, while more recent photographs tend to feature more casual, smiling faces.
 Historians like Christina Kotchemidova, for example, have argued that early sitters for photos avoided smiling in order to appear more like subjects in painted portraits, and hence more dignified.[^2] The long exposure times of primitive cameras also discouraged posing with a smile.
 The proliferation of amateur photography in the 20th century led to less formal photography, and hence more smiling.
 This tutorial will allow us to test these assertions computationally.